Top 10 High Potassium Foods List

 The first signs that your body is crying out for more potassium or magnesium are muscle cramps and sore muscles.

-With this in mind, it’s often dehydration and the associated electrolyte and mineral loss, causing muscle cramps (Tabasum et al. 20147).
+With this in mind, it’s often dehydration and the associated electrolyte and mineral loss cause muscle cramps (Tabasum et al. 20147).

-Since your body needs potassium for muscle contractions, potassium-containing foods help your muscles not only become less prone to cramps but also more robust.
+Since your body needs potassium for muscle contractions, potassium-containing foods help your muscles become less prone to cramps and more robust.

 So if you replenish your electrolyte level after exercise, you can prevent muscle pain (Cleary et al. 20068).